-When you start a new way of eating, it’s quite common to experience some irregularity in terms of bowel movement – after all, your body was used to different types of food, and now needs time to adapt.
+When you start a new way of eating, it’s quite common to experience some irregularity in terms of bowel movement.
+After all, your body was used to different types of food, and now needs time to adapt.

 Indeed, one of the unpleasant side effects of the keto diet can be temporary constipation, varying in severity, and there are a few strategies you can adapt to combat this common problem.

-Before explaining what to do if you’re constipated, let’s get something out of the way – if the regularity of your bowel movements has changed, but you’re not actually experiencing pain or discomfort when going to the toilet, this might be completely normal and you might not need to do anything, in particular, to “combat” it.
+If the regularity of your bowel movements has changed, but you’re not actually experiencing pain or discomfort when going to the toilet, this might be completely normal and you might not need to do anything, in particular, to “combat” it.

 Keto foods are dense and nutritious, and therefore lower in volume, so it’s natural that you’ll be producing less waste.